 Nonprofit Spotlight

-For more information, visit the nonprofit’s website or Facebook page.
+For more information, visit the nonprofit’s social media pages or website.
+The organization can be found on Facebook and Instagram.

-The information used in this article was collected from Emma Green, the executive director of the SMRWA, and the nonprofit's website.
+The information used in this article was collected from Amy Gallo, the nonprofit's director of marketing and development, and the nonprofit's website.

 Would you like your nonprofit featured in an upcoming Spotlight?